SubhadityaMukherjee/SubhadityaMukherjeegit/_posts/2020-07-12-fastai Book.md

 ## Technical/Math
 - difference between L1 norm and mean squared error (MSE) is that the latter will penalize bigger mistakes more heavily than the former (and be more lenient with small mistakes).
+- Regression -> Add y range. aka (min,max). that does better